svn2github/wordpress-vip-plugins/wp-parsely-1.10/README.md

 **Features**

-* Get started with Parse.ly right away: the plug-in automatically inserts the required parsely-page tag and JavaScript on all your published pages and posts.
+* Get started with Parse.ly right away: the plugin automatically inserts the required parsely-page tag and JavaScript on all your published pages and posts.
 * Allows you to specify the JavaScript implementation to use: standard, DOM free or asynchronous.

 Feedback, suggestions, questions or concerns?
 E-mail us at [support@parsely.com](mailto:support@parsely.com) we always want to hear from you.